“We make a living by what we get. We make a life by what we give.” (Winston Churchill)

 Categorizing comes easily to our species, but people as individuals are a lot more complicated than that.
 Yes, we have a swamp of BIG pressing issues and we need to fight for a more humane, just, sustainable world, but if we can’t show a little faith in each other, can’t open our hearts and stand by one another, what hope do we have?

-Kindness—it may be a ripple that expands across the globe.
-That extra effort.
-That extra step.
-The opening of our generous hearts.
+Be kinder than is necessary.
+We must make that extra effort.
+Take that extra step.
+Open our generous hearts.
 Because we ARE all in this together.
 Every day.